 Not all CrossFit gyms are created equal.
 In fact we have dozens of members that drive past other CrossFit gyms to attend ours.
-We have several full-time coaches that are among the most experienced in the midwest.
+We have several full-time coaches that are among the most experienced in the country.
 They have chosen to make coaching a career and this can be seen in classes.
 We offer multiple level programs for members ranging from the stay at home mom to the competitive athlete.
 Our coaching and community is our focus.
 High level coaching + tight knit community= long term results.

 Tony Koens-Owner/ Head Coach